 - Your desired photographer may have limited availability during the timeframe you’re choosing, so that may affect which date you choose.

 - Early morning weddings (starting at 9am) give you the rest of the day to celebrate in your own way.
 But, they don’t give you a lot of time to get ready.

 - Civil ceremonies scheduled later in the day tend to give you better photos.
 The later it is, the more opportunity for natural light to enter the building.
-(No matter what, we provide beautiful photos, but we do get more light the later it is.)
+(No matter what, I provide beautiful photos, but I do get more light the later it is.)

 - Be flexible.
 Since you can only book 90 days ahead of time, and the calendar can get competitive, keep your options open when it comes time to book.

 Civil ceremony appointments are Monday through Friday, every half hour between 9:00 am and 3:30 pm.

 How to Schedule Your Civil Ceremony and Marriage License